magician11/expo-tests/README.md

-# expo-tests
+# Expo Tests

-Various tests with Expo
+Various tests with Expo, and React Native.

+You can play with the latest build [here](https://expo.io/@magician11/expo-tests).